-- Big Eater: Apparently he forages for wolves.
+- Big Eater: Some say he foraged for wolves.

-- Broken Ace: The reason why he became the Stig in the first place.
-He was a very talented young driver with even Jackie Stewart predicting his rise to Formula 1, and then things just fell apart and he ended up in Nascar for a bit before spending most of his time doing stunt work and teaching driving for the British Army.
+- Broken Ace: The reason why Ben Collins became the Stig in the first place.
+He was a very talented young driver with even Jackie Stewart predicting his rise to Formula 1, and then things just fell apart and he ended up in NASCAR for a bit before spending most of his time doing stunt work and teaching driving for the British Army.
 Then the call from Top Gear came...

 - Early-Bird Cameo: He competes out of suit for a football match involving cars.
 Obviously, it's never alluded to that he's the Stig.

 - Before that he appeared out of costume to drive an Lancer Evo VII and a Bowler Wildcat against a mountain boarder.
 Again, no mention was made of him being the Stig.

 - And before THAT, he shows up as "Ben" and drove a Mercedes at 50 miles an hour while "Tim" parachuted into the backseat during the 9th episode of the 4th season.

 - FaceHeel Turn: The presenters depicted him as this in the 2010 specials, after publication of his autobiography, The Man in the White Suit.